AztecProtocol/aztec-connect/yarn-project/falafel/README.md

 `DATA_DIR` specifies the directory that Falafel uses for all of it's non PostgresDB persistence.
 `INITIAL_RUNTIME_CONFIG_PATH` specifies a file that contains initial runtime configuration.
 This is useful in test environments.

 The following detail these two sets of parameters and the environment variables used to specify them at startup.
 Most of the `RuntimeConfig` values are not set by environment variable.
-Instead, they adopt a default value and can be updated by an administrative call to the `/runtime-config` http enpoint.
+Instead, they adopt a default value and can be updated by an administrative call to the `/runtime-config` http endpoint.

 ```
 interface StartupConfig {